- JWST Cycle 1 Proposal Opportunities

 For Cycle 1 planning purposes it is currently recommended that for NIRSpec observations the observer should assume a 1σ radial pointing uncertainty of about 0.34''.
 This corresponds to about 0.22'' per axis.

 It is expected that most NIRSpec observations will require significantly better placement of the target in the NIRSpec aperture plane that can be supported by this expected initial pointing and so will need to include a WATA or an MSATA target acquisition.

-It is anticipated that the coordinates for a majority of guide stars will be updated using the Gaia DR2 release prior to JWST launch.
+The coordinates for a majority of guide stars are anticipated to be updated using the Gaia DR2 release prior to JWST launch.
 When one of these guide stars is used, it is likely that the blind pointing accuracy will be considerably better than described above.
-However, a substantial fraction of observations will still need to rely on guide stars, not in the Gaia catalog, and so all observations should be planned assuming the initial pointing performance described here.
+However, a substantial fraction of observations will still need to rely on guide stars not in the Gaia catalog, and so all observations should be planned assuming the initial pointing performance described here.